bstchow/mintcontracts/README.md

-# Bonded Curve
+# An assortment of mint contracts

-A template for quickly getting started with forge
+Forked off of a template for quickly getting started with forge

 ---